Car Insurance in Dunedin

 Why are Dunedin car insurance premiums lower?

-Dunedin benefits from significantly lower vehicle theft rates (less than 150 vehicles stolen annually), minimal traffic congestion, fewer accidents compared to larger cities, and a stable, well-established population.
+Dunedin benefits from lower vehicle theft rates, minimal traffic congestion, and fewer accidents compared to larger cities — see NZ Police district crime statistics and Ministry of Transport data for current figures.
 The city's compact size and strong community awareness also contribute to lower insurance risks.

 Do Dunedin's hills affect car insurance premiums?